MovalAgroingenieria/general/account_comment_template_extended/README.rst

 Description
 ===========

-After installing this module, the different comment templates for account moves are not added to the report by default.
-They have to be inserted by clicking the **Insert comments** button.
-This action renders the templates for the top and bottom comments and inserts them into two fields in the chosen order.
-These fields can be edited without altering the templates.
+This module extends the behavior of comment templates on ``account.move``.

+By default, all selected comment templates are inserted directly into the invoice report.
+With this module installed, templates are **not** added automatically.
+Instead, the user must click the **Insert comments** button.

+This action will:

+* Render each selected template,
+* Split them by their configured position (before or after invoice lines),
+* Insert them into two editable HTML fields:
+  * **Top Comment**
+  * **Bottom Comment**

+The rendered comments can then be edited freely in the invoice, without modifying the original templates.

+This provides more control over how comment templates are applied to invoices.

 Credits
 =======